ignacio-serrano-rodriguez/flask/README.md

 ## Useful commands

+  - **flask --app "filename".py run**

+    Explicitly specifies which Python file contains your Flask application and runs it.
+This command is useful when:
+    - Your Flask app file is not named `app.py` or `wsgi.py` (Flask's default names)
+    - You have multiple Flask applications in the same directory
+    - You want to be explicit about which file to run

   - **flask run**

     Starts the Flask development server.
 This command runs your Flask application locally, making it accessible at `http://127.0.0.1:5000` by default.

   - **flask run --debug**

     Starts the Flask development server with debug mode enabled.
 Debug mode provides:
     - Automatic reloading when code changes
     - Detailed error messages in the browser
     - Interactive debugger for troubleshooting